-Lindsey Hilsum is Channel 4 News' International Editor and the author of 'Sandstorm; Libya in the Time of Revolution'.
+Lindsey Hilsum is Channel 4 News' International Editor.

 Recently she has reported on the war in Ukraine, and the return of the Taliban in Afghanistan.

 She has reported from six continents, covering the major conflicts and refugee movements of the past three decades, including Syria, Iraq, Kosovo and Rwanda, winning many awards.

 She is the author of Sandstorm; Libya in the Time of Revolution and In Extremis; the Life of War Correspondent Marie Colvin, which won the 2019 James Tait Black Prize for biography.

 She is a regular contributor to newspapers and literary journals.